Taxonomy

 terminally, ellipsoidal endospores in swollen sporangia.

-Grow in 2 & 5% NaCl.
-Growth temperature 10 - 47 ºC.
-Allantoin, urate or NaCl are not
+Grows in 2 and 5% NaCl.
+Growth temperature 10-47 ºC.
+Allantoin, urate or NaCl are

 Isolated from soil and feces (of old horses), Denmark and Germany; one strain was contaminant on an agar plate in Great Britain.